vdaas/vald/docs/user-guides/troubleshooting.md

 ### Vald returns no search result.

-It supposes there are 2 reasons.
+It supposes there are two reasons.

 1. Indexing has not finished in Vald Agent
    - Vald will search the nearest vectors of query from the indexing in Vald Agent.
-     If indexing does not finish yet, Vald Agent cancels searching.
+     If indexing does not complete yet, Vald Agent cancels searching.
 1. Too short timeout for searching
    - When the search timeout configuration is too short, Vald LB Gateway stops the searching process before getting search result from Vald Agent.